Panchesco/ExpressionEngine-User-Guide/docs/add-ons/rss-parser.md

 ### `refresh`

-How long you want the feed to be cached (default cache length is three hours)
+How long you want the feed to be cached.
+Refresh is the number of minutes between cache refreshes (default cache length is three hours).

 ## Single Variables